-If you're under the age of, say, 25, you might be wondering if there were a time when Adam Sandler was actually funny.
+If you're under the age of, say, 25, you might be wondering if there was a time when Adam Sandler was actually funny.
 The answer is "yes," and it was in the '90s.
 Captain Insane-O shows no mercy.
 And who doesn't dream about playing football in something call a Bourbon Bowl?

 7. Friday Night Lights (2004)

 From Friday Night Lights to Bad News Bears, all the way to Mr. Woodcock, Billy Bob Thornton has been one of the most memorable coaches in cinema.
 Starring in a movie that spawned a hit television show is also a pretty good accomplishment, I suppose.